Dark Ride (film): Plot

 Twin teenage girls, Sam and Colleen, enter the mysterious Dark Ride.
 Sam, who is tough and competitive, gets annoyed at Colleen because she is anxious and scared.
 The killer kidnaps Sam and slices her stomach, then brutally kills Colleen.

-Ten years later, Cathy (Jamie-Lynn Sigler) and Liz (Jennifer Tisdale) are getting ready for spring break.
-They decide to take a road trip along with three of their male friends, Bill (Patrick Renna), Steve (David Clayton Rogers), and Jim (Alex Solowitz).
-The friends embark together in Jim's van, and meet a hitchhiker named Jen (Andrea Bogart).
+10 years later, Cathy and Liz are getting ready for spring break.
+They decide to take a road trip with three of their male friends, Bill, Steve, and Jim.
+The friends embark together in Jim's van and meet a hitchhiker named Jen.
 While at a gas station, Bill wanders around trying to find the bathroom.
-When he rejoins the others, he claims to have found a pamphlet about the Dark Ride re-opening after many years of being closed.
+When he rejoins the others, he claims to have found a pamphlet about the Dark Ride reopening after many years of closure.
 The group decides to make a detour to the amusement park and spend the night in the Dark Ride attraction.
 Once they arrive, Cathy decides to stay in the van while the others go into the ride.
-Unbeknownst to them, the killer, named Jonah (Dave Warden), has escaped from a mental hospital after killing two orderlies.
+Unbeknownst to them, the killer, named Jonah, has escaped from a mental hospital after killing two orderlies.

 Liz, Steve, Jim, and Jen find a door inside.
-Jim switches on the power, which illuminates the lights and launches the ride, as well as its scary theatrical effects.
+Jim switches on the power, illuminating the lights and launching the ride, along with its scary theatrical effects.
 The four then sit and smoke marijuana.
-Bill tells them about the two girls that were killed ten years earlier and reveals that they were his cousins.
+Bill tells them about the two girls who were killed 10 years earlier and reveals that they were his cousins.
 After some initial skepticism, the others eventually believe him.
-Jen and Steve wander into the hallway to fool around.
+Jen and Jim wander into the hallway to fool around.
 Jen sees something and notices Cathy's fake corpse sitting in a chair with her throat slashed.
 The prank was meant to be pulled on Steve, who is livid due to the trauma.
 Cathy argues with him, and they both stop fighting when Bill breaks it up.
 Steve, angry about the prank, wanders off by himself.